 The managers in our client organizations are dealing with the urgent, instead of the important.
-Our research, in partnership with the Telfer School of Business, has developed a deeper understanding of the effectiveness of managers.
+Our research, in partnership with the Telfer School of Management, has developed a deeper understanding of the effectiveness of managers.
 It shows that managers in a cross section of various sized organizations report spending only 55% of their time on value-added work.
 Managing subordinates is a key part of that value-added work.

 Almost half of their time is consumed doing work that is not adding value in the way it should and could.
 We also found that while 98% of managers agree that they are held to account for their work, only 46% believed that they are delegated clear objectives with statements of quantity, quality and timeliness.